Adventures in Math and Science (AIMS)

 - Lake County High School - Tiptonville, TN

 - New Madrid County Central High School - New Madrid, MO

 - Paducah Tilghman High School - Paducah, KY

 - *McCracken County High School - Paducah, KY*

 - *Union City High School -Union City, TN*

-To participate in the AIMS program, each potential participant must:
+To participate in Upward Bound Math and Science (AIMS), each potential participant must: